Tillerson to NATO: Get It Together in the Next Two Months, Or …

 -

-On Friday, Secretary of State Rex Tillerson told NATO allies in Brussels that the United States is spending a “disproportionate amount” on defense compared to other NATO members. he also said that he expects NATO allies to either increase their defense spending or come up with plans to do so by May 25, when President Donald Trump will meet with other NATO member heads of government, according to the Associated Press,
+On Friday, Secretary of State Rex Tillerson told NATO allies in Brussels that the United States is spending a “disproportionate amount” on defense compared to other NATO members.
+He also said that he expects NATO allies to either increase their defense spending or come up with plans to do so by May 25, when President Donald Trump will meet with other NATO member heads of government, according to the Associated Press.

 That’s a continuation of Bush and Obama administration policy in many ways — Washington for years has urged NATO countries to spend 2 percent of GDP on defense, something that only four other countries do.
 But the Trump administration has turned up the volume.
 Trump himself on the campaign threatened to reduce U.S. support if NATO allies don’t cough up more.
 And at a February meeting in Brussels, U.S. Secretary of Defense James Mattis said Washington will “moderate its commitment” if NATO allies do not begin paying more.